PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Key Concepts/Development Process.md

 At any point during development you might want to create a version of the configuration that you can either publish or save.
 To do this you take a *snapshot*.
 When you take a snapshot the platform will record all of your configuration (including all metadata collections and their content) into a configuration set.

 To publish your game, you select the snapshot you want to use and click the publish icon.
-This will copy the configuration set to the live servers, overwriting any previous configuration for the game.
+This copies the configuration set to the live servers, overwriting any previous configuration for the game.

 At this point, the configuration between the preview and live servers is separated.
 You can make changes to other versions in the developer portal and the snapshot published to the live servers will not be affected.
-This allows you to work on the next version of your game or make a minor update to the game and test it before you then go through the publish process again.
+This allows you to work on the next version of your game or make a minor update to the game and test it before you go through the publish process again.
 If you are working on a significant update, you might be in a position where your preview configuration is very different to your live configuration.

 ## Reverting to Snapshots and Bug Fixing

-If there is an urgent bug fix that needs to be applied to the live service you can do this without disrupting work-in-progress on updates or new versions.
+If there is an urgent bug fix that needs to be applied to the live service, you can do this without disrupting work-in-progress on updates or new versions.

-You can select the snapshot that is published and *revert* to that - this copies the configuration set from the snapshot to the developer portal (and the preview servers).
+You can select the snapshot that is published and *revert* to that one.
+This copies the configuration set from the snapshot to the developer portal (and the preview servers).
 You can fix the bug and test the change before taking a new snapshot and (re)publishing the live service.

 **What about my update version before I reverted to the published snapshot?**